Can Lowe's Companies Inc. (LOW) Remain Competitive?

 LOW’s Market Performance

-LOW stocks went up by 6.50% for the week, with a monthly jump of 2.60% and a quarterly performance of 8.08%, while its annual performance rate touched 27.42%.
-The volatility ratio for the week stands at 3.73% while the volatility levels for the past 30 days are set at 2.29% for Lowe’s Companies Inc..
-The simple moving average for the period of the last 20 days is 6.58% for LOW stocks with a simple moving average of 14.11% for the last 200 days.
+LOW stocks went down by -0.52% for the week, with a monthly jump of 6.38% and a quarterly performance of 6.85%, while its annual performance rate touched 23.85%.
+The volatility ratio for the week stands at 1.73% while the volatility levels for the past 30 days are set at 2.24% for Lowe’s Companies Inc..
+The simple moving average for the period of the last 20 days is 4.48% for LOW stocks with a simple moving average of 12.85% for the last 200 days.

 Analysts’ Opinion of LOW